 Key to Brevard's success, education at all levels is the best in Florida.
 Rocket scientists expect a high level of math & science so kids will exceed their parents education, 24% of whom have a college degree, and another 9% earned an associates degree.

-Just one hour commute, University of Central Florida in Orlando, is the No. 4 “up-and-coming” school in the country, according to U.S. News & World Report’s 2012 best colleges rankings, and America's second largest university with 76 majors, 56,000 students, and $100 million in research grants.
+Just one hour commute, University of Central Florida in Orlando, is the No. 4 “up-and-coming” school in the country, according to U.S. News & World Report’s 2012 best colleges rankings, and it is America's second largest university with 76 majors, 56,000 students, and $100 million in research grants.
 Center for Research and Education in Optics and Lasers (CREOL) patents anchor what is destined to become "Silicone Valley East".
 The thriving Central Florida Research Park incubator links technology to the business sector, fulfilling UCF's commitment to become the greatest partnering university in the world.
 Average incoming freshman GPA is 3.8 (1/3 have 4.0 or better), SAT 1237, ACT 26!
 The undergraduate Business School offers an innovative curriculum now copied nationwide.
 Several other programs also lead the nation: Modeling & Simulation, Hospitality, Film & Digital Media, Solar Energy.
 Check out the Brevard campus.
 In 2009 the College of Medicine opened.
 See Medical City and watch the video.

 Florida Institute of Technology (Florida Tech) Florida's second largest private college appears in Peterson's guide under Top Colleges for Science.
 With campuses in Melbourne Florida, Kennedy Space Center, and Patrick AFB, it offers 120 degree programs to 4100 students in schools of Engineering, Science & Liberal Arts (with specialty in Physics and Space Sciences), Aeronautics, Management, Psychology, and Extended Graduate Studies.

 Private schools and homeschooling associations offer the finest K-12 education, but Brevard's government-run schools do quite well, ranking #5 of 67 counties on the Florida Comprehensive Assessment Test (FCAT), behind some tiny counties near the Georgia border.
+We are ranked #1 in teacher quality, and #2 in reading.

 A complete discussion of Brevard County's FREE college tuition program, Florida's FREE homeschool, schools at all levels, and a selection guide with links to all their websites is just a click away at Brevard County Education.